sysbiolux/ISB705MetabolicNetworkModeling/LecturesAndBasicExamples/README.md

 Have a look at the courses slides in the `Lectures` folder and the corresponding example script, then do the exercice (`ISB705_2022_Metabolic_modelling_days.mlx`).

+## 4. Quality Control

+Correspond to a set of scripts used to perform data quality control (for more informations, see the Readme of the `BasicModelQualityControl` folder).

+## 5. Bibliography

+- Introduction to the COBRA toolbox
+- Large scale modelling & omics data integration with fastcore
-3. Keynote: Contextualization of Molecular Network Models and Their Application to Cancer Biology
+- Keynote: Contextualization of Molecular Network Models and their Application to Cancer Biology

-For detailed lectures on the aforementioned topics, please download the material via the moodle course page.
-Note that this is accessible to University of Luxembourg students only.